 Where do you get your story ideas?

-Ideas can come from anywhere.
 A lot of my ideas hit me while I’m driving.
 I see something or think of something and all of a sudden it’s an idea that haunts me until I write it down.
-Actually, the idea for Gaby, Lost and Found started when I was driving and I saw a little girl walking her black and white cat.
+The idea for Gaby, Lost and Found started when I was driving.
+I saw a little girl walking her black and white cat.
 I’d never seen anyone walk a cat before and it just got me thinking about her story and the cat’s story and how they found each other.
 Gaby, Lost and Found started with that simple image, a sweet girl and her sweet little cat.

 Did you always want to be a writer?

 I showed signs of being a writer early on in life.
 I stared at clouds constantly, I was comfortable spending time alone and I loved to read.
 I also used to hoard paper and pens under my bed just to use for my writing time.
 I still do that.

 What were some of your favorite books growing up?

 The first children’s books I remember loving were Where the Wild Things Are and fairytale books like Thumbelina and Three Billy Goats Gruff.
 Later, I read the Narnia Chronicles over and over.
 I loved the Narnia series so much that I didn’t want it to end so I wrote my own sequel.

 I also enjoyed all the Ramona Quimby books by Beverly Cleary and the Rats of Nimh by Robert C. O’Brien.
 In high school, I was really into poetry and absorbed anything by Sylvia Plath and Langston Hughes.
 I also discovered Kurt Vonnegut in high school and he’s one of my all-time favorite authors.